rampvisdevelopment/Ensemble_Time_Series_Format/README.md

 The **En**samble **t**ime **s**eries format may be abbreviated as entz (with z to reduce mix up with Tolkien inspired names).

-### Ensemble Time Series Format dataset adhere to the following:
+### Ensemble Time Series Format datasets adhere to the following:

 1. Each dataset contains the files: